-True Brown Algae, comprising the Class Phaeophyceae, are a large group of multi-cellular algae, including many seaweeds in marine waters, such as kelp.
-These are not the algae that are growing in your aquarium!
+The true Brown Algaes, comprised of the Class Phaeophyceae, are a large group of multi-cellular algaes, including many of the seaweeds in cold marine waters, such as kelp.
+These are not the types of algae that are growing in your aquarium!

 Causes of Brown Algae